ariard/lightning-rfc/12-offer-encoding.md

          match the `offer`
          - MAY highlight if `description` has simply had a change appended.
-       - SHOULD confirm authorization if `vendor` does not exactly match the `offer`
+       - SHOULD confirm authorization if `vendor` does not exactly match the `offer`.
-       - if the offer contained an `amount`:
-         - if the offer did not specify `currency`:
-           - MUST reject the invoice if `msat` does not exactly match amount in the offer multiplied by `quantity` (if any).
-         - otherwise:
-           - SHOULD confirm authorization if `msat` is not reasonably close to the amount authorized.
        - if the offer contained `recurrence`:
          - MUST reject the invoice if `recurrence_basetime` is not set.
+    - SHOULD confirm authorization if `msat` is not within the amount range authorized.

 ## Rationale